 Mr. Carr submitted the winning design for the New York and Rhode Island Statehood Quarters while the Maine quarter design used by the Mint was based on his concept.
 World Coin News awarded his Rhode Island quarter design its' 2001 Coin of the Year (COTY) award as the best "Trade" (circulating) Coin in the world.
 Mr. Carr also submitted designs that reached the finalist stage for the Wisconsin, Florida, California and Colorado quarters as well as for the reverse of the Sacagawea Dollar.

-To be issued in gold, silver, copper and brass versions, the obverse of our medal features an image of General William Jackson Palmer, the founder of Colorado Springs.
+Issued in gold, silver, copper and brass versions, the obverse of our medal features an image of General William Jackson Palmer, the founder of Colorado Springs.
 During the Civil War General Palmer commanded the 15th Pennsylvania Cavalry and was awarded the Congressional Medal of Honor.
 The reverse of the medal depicts a 1916 Standing Liberty Quarter which was first issued 50 years prior to the founding of our club.
-The initial striking will be satin finish with a proof-like striking to follow.
+The initial striking has a satin finish while a second striking has a proof-like finish.